 “My parents pay for everything already.
 I know they don’t want to see me die in another pointless war, so of course I expect them to pay for me to move to Canada if it happens,” 22 year old Trevor St. Scott, from Salem, OR told me from his apartment located above his parents garage.
 “The world I’m growing up in is so different from the world of my folks.
 There are virtually no opportunities for my generation.
 With the cost of living skyrocketing, and wages relatively stagnant, there is no way I can afford to move out on my own.
 My mom already promised to pay my rent if I decide to move out, so it’s not like she hasn’t already agreed to this proposition in theory.
 What’s the difference if I choose to go to Vancouver, Canada instead of Vancouver, Washington?”

+If you are worried about your kids future you may be intested on this millennial investing article.
 I asked Trevor if it bothered him, that every time his parents shelled out money to pay one of his expenses, they were likely diverting funds that would be better applied towards their retirement.

 “Not in the least.
 My parents are relatively young, and they make pretty good money.
 They’ve been supporting Grandma and Grandpa for the last 10 years, and they own a house.
 If they can take care of their folks and pay the mortgage, there’s no reason to believe that they can’t take care of me, too.
 Dad’s 40, and Mom’s 43, so they’ve got plenty of time to save up for retirement.
 I’m sure by they time they reach their 60’s, we’ll have socialized medicine, and social security will be fixed.”